mixer/developer-docs/pages/01.guides/01.mixplay/03.Controls/05.Mouse/doc.md

 ## Coordinates

-Regardless of device or screen size, screen controls operates on a coordinate system where the bottom left of the video is x:0, y:0 and the top right is x:1, x:1.
-The middle of the video is 0.5, 0.5.
+Regardless of device or screen size, screen controls operates on a coordinate system where the bottom left of the video is X: 0, Y: 0 and the top right is X: 1, X: 1.
+The middle of the video is 0.5 in both axises.

 ![sdf](./coordinates.svg)